heroiclabs/nakama-cocos2d-x/README.md

 For Android you will also need to pass the appropriate app-abi, for example:

-`cocos compile -pandroid --app-abi arm64-v8a`
+`cocos compile -pandroid --app-abi arm64-v8a -m debug`

 ## License